Getting your first underwater DSLR / Mirrorless

 Ikelite DSLR housings usually cannot be optically triggered because they are designed so that the pop-up flash can’t be popped up.
 This is done to further reduce the size of the housing.

 This is where Nimar housings shine – they all include 2 fiber optic ports for triggering strobes via fiber optic cables, allowing you to use the YS-01, Inon S-2000 and other optically triggered strobes.
+Most of their housings also include LED triggers, so that you can trigger your strobes optically without using the slow-to-recycle pop-up flash.

 Video lights are easier to choose since they don’t need to be synced in any way.
 Just attach them to your rig and point them forward.
 The more Lumens (Light units) the merrier.
 You can read more about video lights here.